top of page

 What Killed the Radio Star?
 The Frisian Claim to Radio Fame

-After given a clear warning by the German Wehrmacht to buzz off, nosy Hanso Idzerda nevertheless returns to the crash site of a V2 rocket...
+The Second World War.
+After being given a clear warning by the German Wehrmacht to buzz off, nosy Hanso Idzerda nevertheless returned to...

 Hans Faber